 2. How the WDT works

-The sWatchDog is enabled when the system boots up.
-The kernel will auto ack it.
-The user application can also enable ack.
-When the user does not ack, it will let the system reboot.
+The sWatch Dog is enabled when the system boots up.
+The kernel will auto acknowledge it.
+The user application must also acknowledge it.
+When the user application does not acknowledge it, the system will reboot.

 Kernel boot